 Manage your time wisely

-If you're feeling like you don't have enough hours in your day, I'm here to tell you that there is you just have to create a plan around it.
-If you're currently a side hustler, and you feel like you don't have enough time to pursue their business, having no full-time job isn't going to suddenly free yourself up with more time.
-Try to dedicate at least a couple hours in a day or even within one day in a week to your business and you'll be surprised how much you get done.
+If you’re feeling like you don’t have enough hours in your day, I’m here to tell you that there are.
+You just have to create a plan around it.
+If you’re currently a side hustler, and you feel like you don’t have enough time to pursue your business, having no full-time job isn’t going to suddenly free yourself up with more time.
+Try to dedicate at least a couple hours in a day or even within one day in a week to your business and you’ll be surprised how much you get done.

-It's also very important to set realistic goals when it comes to growing your business.
-It's tempting to just follow what everyone is saying and say "I want a six figure business" or "I want to scale to 7 figures by _____ date" While it's great to aim high, ask yourself if you are even in that headspace to achieve that.
+It’s also very important to set realistic goals before becoming an entrepreneur and when it comes to growing your business.
+It’s tempting to just follow what everyone is saying and say “I want a six-figure business” or “I want to scale to 7 figures by _____ date” While it’s great to aim high, ask yourself if you are even in that headspace to achieve that.
 Does that goal seem reasonable given the time constraints that you may have?
-If you're working with fixated time it's important to decrease the scope of what you're trying to accomplish before executing on it.
+If you’re working with fixated time it’s important to decrease the scope of what you’re trying to accomplish before executing on it.

 Trust your gut